Jack Bryan is a football writer and life long Derby County supporter.

 In further tweets since Friday, he has answered more fans’ questions, and on Rooney he said, “He’s told me he’s staying.”
 And to end on another positive, Derby were named as the EFL’s Midlands Community Club of the Season at the beginning of last week.
 The Derby County Community Trust is another important part of the club which must be protected.
 Kirchner also tweeted last night that more fan involvement is ‘core’ for him and his team, personally, I hope that includes the DCCT.

-Overall Kirchner is so far talking the talk in these Q&As, and at this stage that is all he can do.
+Overall Kirchner is so far talking the talk in these Q&As, at least.
+At this stage that is all he can do.
 Can he walk the walk?
 That remains to be seen.